rleber/bun/doc/file_format/file_format.md

 using a translation table (a binary tree, actually), and a variable number of bits per encoded character (with the fewest bits for the most common characters, etc.).
 See http://en.wikipedia.org/wiki/Huffman_coding for general information on Huffman encoding.

-The original source for the Honeywell's encoding algorithms is contained in the doc/huff.b.txt and puff.b.txt files.
+The original source for the Honeywell's encoding algorithms is contained in the doc/file_formats/programs/huff.b puff.b files.

 The format for Honeywell Huffman-encoded files is as follows:
 - The files follow the normal link structure.
 Content of the file is encoded within that structure.
 They do